-A ladder diagram is a graphical representation of the flow of call and media packets on ingress and egress routes through the Oracle® Enterprise Session Border Controller (ESBC).
+A ladder diagram is a graphical representation of the flow of call and media packets on ingress and egress routes through the Oracle® Enterprise Session Border Controller (Enterprise SBC).
 Viewing ladder diagrams can help you with troubleshooting and system monitoring.
 The Web GUI can display ladder diagrams for each of the summary reports available through Monitor and Trace.

-The ESBC can store up to 4,000 calls on a system with more than 4GB of memory and up to 2,000 calls on a system with less than 4GB of memory.
-A ladder diagram can display up to 999 rows, but the relationship to stored calls is inverse.
-The more calls you want to store, the fewer rows the ladder diagram can display.
-The more rows you want to see per call, the fewer the number of calls the ESBC can store.
-You can control the number of rows to display by setting the Ladder Diagram Rows parameter in the SIP Monitoring configuration under Session Router.
+The Enterprise SBC can store up to 4,000 calls on a system with more than 4GB of memory and up to 2,000 calls on a system with less than 4GB of memory.
+A ladder diagram can display an unlimited number of rows, but the relationship of calls to rows is inverse.
+The more rows you see per call, the fewer calls the Enterprise SBC can display.
+You cannot set the number of rows displayed.